wbnns/learnhowtocode/deep-dives/databases/databases-and-sql.md

 All of those examples involve you engaging with your database.
 Luckily, many databases \(the ones we'll be focusing on\) speak SQL and luckily SQL really only has a dozen or so words that you'll consistently use out of a few dozen total.
 So it's not a large language, it's much more about the concepts behind it.

 You will start with the questions like the ones above and then have to figure out how to ask them properly of your database, which likely has a bunch of different tables in it.
 Everyone probably visualizes it a bit differently, but finding a way to visualize what's going on when you do SQL queries is pretty important.
-I actually think of Excel tables moving in my head and combining with each other and reshuffling as necessary.
+We actually think of Excel tables moving in my head and combining with each other and reshuffling as necessary.
 To each their own.

 We'll move beyond just the simple `SELECT "users".* FROM "users" LIMIT 1` queries and into more dynamic topics like joining tables together, performing calculations on the results, and grouping results together in new ways.